 Rebanada: A thick slice of white loaf bread, with a thick slather of a sugar paste on one side and baked again.

 Rehilete: Similar to a danish but made in the shape of a spinning wheel, or rehilete in Spanish.

 Rieles de fruta: Can be made with puff pastry or cookie dough, but either way, they’re stuffed with jam or jelly.

 Rol de canela: Cinnamon rolls.
 Mexicans like to add raisins and use much, much less frosting.

-Rosca de Reyes: Bread made in the shape of a donut, decorated with sugar crystalized fruit and acitrón (crystalized biznaga cactus).
+Rosca de Reyes: Yeasted sweet bread made in the shape of a ring or oval, decorated with sugar-crystalized fruit and acitrón (crystalized biznaga cactus).
 Inside the dough, small, Baby Jesus figurines are hidden within.
 The rosca is the traditional treat served for the Epiphany (January 6) and it is customary that those who find the figurines inside their slice must invite the other guests to tamales and atole on February 2, Candlemas Day.

 Rosquilla de canela: Dry, flat, crumbly cookie shaped like a donut and covered in a cinnamon-sugar mix.

 Trenza de hojaldre: A braided puff pastry, sometimes with frosting, similar to a coffee cake.